ABOUT THIS SITE

 Sets transportation priorities on a national level.
 Responsible for policy and legislative change, e.g. motorway redesignation, metrication of speed limits.

 - Editable encyclopedia has a good page on roads in Ireland as well as well-maintained individual pages (examples 1

 - The Roads

 forum on this discussion site under Infrastructure, although not an official information source, is a good place to find opening dates and other progress updates, as well as links to design documents.

 In addition, the following excellent UK road sites provided much inspiration.

 - Society of All-British Road Enthusiasts.
 They have a particularly meaty forum

 - Northern Ireland Roads Site.

 Information on schemes happening in Northern Ireland.
-Many of these cross the border into the Republic and are therefore of national importance.
+A few of these cross the border into the Republic and are therefore of national importance.